thomaspet/TestingAutoMerger/README.md

 All of these tasks also runs webpack-dev-server.
 When the compile is finished, open up localhost:3000 to run app. </br>

+# Type checking

+In order to minimize compile time when developing we have opted to turn off full type checking.
+You will still get errors in your editor when misusing a type, but the compile task wont catch them.
+We have a separate build task that compiles with deep type checks
+`npm run start.typecheck` / `yarn start.typecheck`

+Please make a habit of running this and fixing your errors before pushing something to develop.

 # NPM scripts
 `build.vendors` will build vendors.bundle.js.
 This was previously done in our start task, but has been moved out to improve build times.
 Should run automatically after `npm install`. </br>